whetstoneresearch/doppler/README.md

 The lower slug is generally placed ranging from the global tickLower to the current tick.
 We place the total amount of proceeds from asset sales, `totalProceeds`, into the slug, allowing the users to sell their tokens back into the curve.
 The lower slug must have enough liquidity to support all tokens being sold back into the curve.

 Ocassionally, we will not have sufficient `totalProceeds` to support all tokens being sold back into the curve with the usual slug placement.
 In this case, we compute the average clearing price of the tokens, computed as `totalProceeds / totalTokensSold` and place the slug at the tick corresponding to that price with a minimally sized range, i.e. range size of `tickSpacing`.
-This can occur when we oversell...
-TODO: More detail into why exactly this happens.
-We compute the required amount of proceeds, `requiredProceeds` as...
-TODO

 ### Upper Slug